DvTanviR/DvTanviR/README.md

 - 👋 Hi, I’m @DvTanviR
-- 👀 I’m interested in App developmwent.
+- 👀 I’m interested in Web developmwent.
-- 🌱 I’m currently learning Java programing language.
+- 🌱 I’m currently learning Python programing language.
 - 💞️ I’m looking to collaborate on us.
-- 📫 How to reach me on app development.
+- 📫 How to reach me on Backend development.

 <!---
 DvTanviR/DvTanviR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.